-Introduction to Ecology BIOL-109 5 hours
+BIOL-109 Introduction to Ecology 5 hours

-Prerequisite: Principles of Biology or consent of the instructor.
+Prerequisite: None.
 This course introduces the broad concepts of ecology including the ecosystem, habitat and ecological niche, biochemical cycles, food chains, trophic structures and ecological pyramids.
 Population and community ecology concepts are considered with a general application of ecological concepts to environmental conditions.
 Laboratory work predominately involves field observations with some indoor evaluation of data involved.
 The course is designed for forestry, wildlife, fisheries, biology and other major fields of study that deal with environmental conditions.
 Three hours lecture/four hours laboratory per week.
 (Fall)

-Special Topics in Science BIOL-110 1-2 hours
+Special Topics in Science BIOL-110